 Financial Advisor

 As family trustee, one of the core responsibilities is investing.
 The trust document likely won’t detail an exact strategy for investing trust assets, so it will be your job to develop an investment plan.
-This is when you’ll want to find an experienced financial advisor
+This is when you’ll want to find an experienced financial advisor.

 For this role you’ll want to seek out an investment advisor who provides portfolio management and financial planning services under a fiduciary standard of care.
 As a trust beneficiary can hold you liable for your management of the trust, it is arguably just as important as your own relationship with the advisor, so it’s crucial that you properly vet advisors and understand their compensation, standards, industry experience and professional network.
 This also means they should be familiar with the Uniform Prudent Investor Act (UPIA), just as you do as trustee, and know how to manage the investments to comply with its statutes.